syncfusion-content/fileformat-docs/FileFormat/DocIO/Getting Started.md

 All the textual contents in a Word document is represented by Paragraphs.
 Within the paragraph, textual contents are grouped into one or more child elements such as TextRange, field etc. Each TextRange represents a region of text with a common set of rich text formatting.

-The following code snippet explains how to add a Paragraph into a Word document
+The following code example explains how to add a Paragraph into a Word document

 {% highlight c# %}
 [C#]

-//Add a new simple paragraph into the section
+//Adds a new simple paragraph into the section

 IWParagraph firstParagraph = section.AddParagraph();

-//Set the paragraph's horizontal aligment as justify
+//Sets the paragraph's horizontal aligment as justify

 firstParagraph.ParagraphFormat.HorizontalAlignment = HorizontalAlignment.Justify;

-//Add a text range into the paragraph
+//Adds a text range into the paragraph

 IWTextRange firstTextRange = firstParagraph.AppendText("Lorem");

-//set the font formatting of the text range
+//sets the font formatting of the text range

 firstTextRange.CharacterFormat.Bold = true;